What the heck is email automation and why do really need it?

 So, that’s just four ideas for you, but I’m sure you can think of more.

 Want to know more about email automation and how it can help you get new and repeat business?
-I’m hosting a workshop on 4 July and I’ll show you exactly how to do just that.
-Save your place today!
+Let’s talk about it in a free 30-minute call!